Opentrons/opentrons/api/docs/source/labware.rst

 Wells Length
 ------------

-Another way you can create a list of wells is by specifying the length= of the well list you need, in addition to the starting point.
-The example below will return eight wells, starting at well ``'A1'``:
+Another way you can create a list of wells is by specifying the length of the well list you need, including the starting well.
+The example below will return 4 wells, starting at well ``'A1'``:

 .. code-block:: python

-    for w in plate.wells('A1', length=8):
+    for w in plate.wells('A1', length=4):
         print(w)

 will print out...